For artists, it’s vital to your business and satisfaction to understand why your art is not selling. — Barney Davey

 Is your artwork commercially appealing?

-If you can’t answer or need clarification about your artwork’s appeal, it’s okay.
-It would be best if you got into situations to get feedback.
-However, lacking clarity indicates a need to market more aggressively by targeting the right people.
-But remember that art is very personal, and if you aren’t sure if your work will sell, it’s time to promote and market it to prove it.
+If you can’t answer or need clarification about the appeal of your artwork, it’s okay.
+It would be beneficial to put yourself in situations where you can receive feedback.
+However, a lack of clarity indicates a need to market more aggressively by targeting the right people.
+However, remember that art is very personal, and if you’re unsure whether your work will sell, it’s time to promote and market it to prove its value.

 I’ve attended, helped manage, promoted, and produced hundreds of art shows.
-Thousands of artworks are on display at Artexpo New York this weekend.
+Each year, Artexpo New York showcases thousands of artworks.
 I guarantee that if you view them all, you will find some very unappealing—and that is being kind.
-But if you research the work, you will likely find it sells, despite your opinion.
+However, if you research the artwork, you will likely discover that some pieces sell well, regardless of your personal opinion.
+In a word, it’s “subjective.”

-I don’t know how often I’ve been puzzled to see what seems weird, if not ugly, or amateurish art find a market.
+In working with print publishers for decades, I’ve often been puzzled to see what seems like weird, ugly, or amateurish art find a market.
 I bet you have, too.
 Go figure.
-That means the artist and the buyer were on the same wavelength.
-The artists are tuned into their buyers and don’t need approval or validation from those not involved.
+That means the artist and the buyer were in sync.
+The artists are attuned to their buyers and only require approval or validation from those involved.

 Market to your top prospects with intention.
-That’s how to turn down the noise and reduce the stress and randomness of depending on marketing to strangers.
+This approach helps minimize distractions and alleviates the stress and unpredictability associated with marketing to unfamiliar audiences.

 Your buyer pool is small, and that’s a good thing.

-It’s critical to understand that your art only needs to appeal to your buyers; to sell your artwork, you may need to change your marketing, not your art.
+Your art only needs to appeal to buyers; to sell it, you may need to change your marketing, not your art.
 Only time and testing will tell.
 You can build a profitable art business with 100 loyal customers.

-Visual artists can use the same tools as mass marketers but on a smaller scale and for less money because they only need a small tribe.
+Visual artists can utilize the same tools as mass marketers, but on a smaller scale and for less money, because they only need a small, dedicated audience.
 You can practically handpick your clients when your artwork resonates with your intended audience.

 I purposefully discuss and teach about making valuable connections in this weekly newsletter.
-Targeted marketing makes the most sense for artists.
-As for artists, it’s more affordable, controllable, and sane when time and money are limited.
+Targeted marketing is the most effective approach for artists.
+When artists have limited time and money, targeted marketing proves to be more affordable, controllable, and sensible.

 How do you market your work?

-Marketing art is complex and takes patience and perseverance to pay off.
-For it to work, buyers must see it often and be effectively reminded to buy it.
+Marketing art is a complex process that requires patience and perseverance to yield results.
+For it to work, buyers must see it frequently and be effectively reminded to make a purchase.

 Here are some questions to ask yourself about your marketing.
 The answers will help you understand your opportunities and pitfalls.